SoftwareAG/c8y-docs/README.md

 ## Deploying to cumulocity.com/guides

-Cumulocity provides documentation for multiple releases, for that you'll have to create a release branch for every public release, for example `release/r10.16.0`.
+Cumulocity provides documentation for multiple releases.
+You must create a release branch for every public release, for example `release/r10.16.0`.
 When creating these branches follow the next steps:
 - Create the branch following the same pattern: `release/r[version number]`

 - Edit the `config.toml` file and append the version number to the base URL, for example: `baseURL = "https://cumulocity.com/docs/r10.16.0"`